In this article:

 Execution time = 1000 invocations/second * 100 ms / 1000 = 100 minutes = 1.66 hours execution time per minute

 In this case, the execution rate and execution time are both below the limits.

-The execution time in this case is 13.28 hours per minute, which is greatert than 8 hours/minute maximum.
+The execution time in this case is 13.28 hours per minute, which is greater than 8 hours/minute maximum.
 Function invocations may be throttled.

-The Tealium module exports five named exports for functions to import:
+The Tealium module exports five named exports for event and visitor functions to import: